vinothbhc1986/rag-chatbot/README.md

 ✅ Generate answers using Groq LLM
 ✅ Build a proper chatbot interface with Streamlit
 ✅ Maintain conversation history with session state
-✅ Reduce hallucinations by grounding answers in the document7What you’ll learn:
-✅ Upload and extract text from PDF files
-✅ Split large documents into chunks
-✅ Create embeddings using Sentence Transformers
-✅ Store and search embeddings with FAISS
-✅ Retrieve relevant document context
-✅ Generate answers using Groq LLM
-✅ Build a proper chatbot interface with Streamlit
-✅ Maintain conversation history with session state
 ✅ Reduce hallucinations by grounding answers in the document

 ## Features